nuwave/lighthouse/docs/master/guides/custom-directives.md

 }
 ```

-As you can see, to create an `ArgTransformerDirective` you should implement the `ArgTransformerDirective` interface.
+To create an `ArgTransformerDirective` you must implement the `ArgTransformerDirective` interface.
 This interface requires you to implement a method called `transform`.

-The `transform` method takes an argument which represents the actual incoming value of the argument.
+The `transform` method takes an argument which represents the actual incoming value that is given

-Apply the transformation then simply return the transformed value.
+to an argument in a query and is expected to transform the value and return it.

 For example, if we have the following schema.